Home | About me | Contact | What's new | Privacy | Search

 (Source: Texas State Library and Archives)

-Also around 1943, today's Camp Bullis Rd. between I-10 and Camp Bullis was built by the county in cooperation with the Highway Department to replace the existing narrow and winding road connecting the installation to US 87.
+Also around 1943, present-day Camp Bullis Rd. between today's I‑10 and Camp Bullis was built by the county in cooperation with the Highway Department to replace the existing narrow and winding road connecting the installation to US 87.
 The road was designated "War Highway 2", one of 21 such routes around the state built to support the war effort.
 Those designations were dropped six months after the war ended.

 Map of the various military roads in San Antonio around 1945 overlaid on today's freeway network